Go Back

 Stove Top Method

-• Cook the root vegetables - Heat one tablespoon olive oil in a large pot or Dutch oven over medium heat.
-Add the onions and cook, stirring often, for 4-5 minutes or until the onions soften and turn translucent.
-Add the carrots, celery, and sweet potatoes and mix well to combine with the onion.
-Cover and continue to cook over medium heat for 10-15 minutes, stirring often.
+• Cook the vegetables: Heat 1 tablespoon of olive oil in a large pot or Dutch oven over medium heat.
+Add the chopped onions and cook for 4–5 minutes, stirring often, until soft and translucent.
+Stir in the carrots, celery, and sweet potatoes.
+Cover and cook for 10–15 minutes, stirring occasionally, until the vegetables begin to soften.

 Slow Cooker Method